Aiden-Peace300/c0723-code-solutions/postgres-intro/postgres-intro-quiz-notes.md

   - High Security - Users can designate tables as confidential or non-confidential in a relational database system.
   - and much more read the link to see get more information!

+  DISADVANTAGES:

+  - SCALEING - the data is not scalable on different physical storage servers

 - What is one way to see if PostgreSQL is running? using the top commnad in one terminal and using a `sudo service postgresql start` in the another terminal after running both of these commands you will postgressql start in the context of your top command terminal.